-Ava Lavinia Gardner (December 24, 1922 January 25, 1990) was one of the most famous actresses of The Golden Age of Hollywood.
+Ava Lavinia Gardner (December 24, 1922 – January 25, 1990) was one of the most famous actors of The Golden Age of Hollywood.
 She was well known for her arresting beauty and glamour, playing femme fatales and other stylishly beautiful women.

 Gardner was born to a poor farming family in Johnston County, North Carolina.note The family struggled for years, losing their farm in The Great Depression and moving to Newport News, Virginia to find work, only to suffer the death of Gardner's father in 1938.
 In 1941 she was visiting her sister in New York when her brother-in-law, a photographer, took a picture of her and put it up in his studio.
 This picture drew the attention of an MGM talent scout, and just that quickly, Gardner was signed to a contract.

 Gardner managed to extend her career as she aged by appearing in some Disaster Movies and working on television.
 Her very busy personal life included marriages to Mickey Rooney, Frank Sinatra, and bandleader Artie Shaw, and a longtime off-and-on relationship with Howard Hughes.
-Late in life she suffered from various health problems including emphysema and a stroke.
+Late in life, she suffered from various health problems including emphysema and a stroke.
 The stroke damaged her face, which led her to say to a would-be biographer, "I'd be lying to you if I told you that losing my looks is no big deal.
 It hurts, god damn it, it hurts like a son-of-a-bitch."
-(She was also known as a very candid interviewee.)
+(She was also known as a very candid interviewee and having a very foul mouth.)

 Ava Gardner films on TV Tropes: